cash stack icon

 What is an ISA transfer?

 There are many reasons why you may want to transfer an ISA.
-It could be another account is offering higher returns or more favourable conditions.
-Consolidating multiple ISAs into one account could also help make managing your finances easier.
-Alternatively, you may be transferring your funds to a different type of ISA which better aligns with your financial goals.
+It could be another account offers higher returns, more investment opportunities or more favourable conditions, or you want to consolidate multiple accounts into one ISA.
+Alternatively, you may be looking to transfer your funds to a different type of ISA which better aligns with your financial goals and personal circumstances.

-Whatever the reason, it’s important to use an ISA transfer when it comes to moving your funds.
-This is because if you were to simply withdraw and reinvest your money, you’d be using up some or all of your ISA allowance and may also lose your tax-free wrapper.
+Whatever your reason, it’s important to use an ISA transfer when moving your funds.
+If you were to simply withdraw and reinvest your money, you risk using up some or all of your ISA allowance and losing your tax-free wrapper.

-However, if you were to withdraw this amount and try to deposit it in a Cash ISA, the transaction would be rejected as it breaches the £20,000 annual limit.
+But, if he were to withdraw this sum and attempt to deposit it into a Cash ISA, the transaction would be rejected as it breaches the £20,000 annual ISA allowance.

-Instead, the best course of action would be to transfer the funds from your stocks and shares ISA to a Cash ISA.
-This would ensure the entire sum stays tax-free while also not using up any of your ISA allowance.
+Instead, the best course of action for Tom would be to transfer the funds from his Stocks and Shares ISA to a Cash ISA.
+This would ensure the entire sum stays tax-free while also not using up any of his yearly allowance.

 ISA transfer rules

-• All providers must allow ISAs to be transferred out; however, there is no obligation for providers to accept transfers in
+• All providers must allow ISAs to be transferred out, but they are under no obligation to accept transfers in.

-• While you can transfer any type of ISA, it is at the discretion of your new provider as to which type of ISA they permit transfers in from.
+• While you can transfer any type of ISA, it’s at the discretion of your new provider as to which type of ISA they let be transferred in.

-• From 6 April 2024, you can choose to transfer your entire ISA pot or part of your balance, regardless of when you paid the money in.
-However, some providers may not offer or accept partial transfers so it’s worth checking the terms of the account.
+• Since new rules were introduced in 2024, you can choose to transfer your entire ISA pot or just part of your balance - regardless of when the money was paid in.
+However, some providers might not offer or accept partial transfers so it’s worth checking the terms of the account.

 How do ISA transfers work?

-While all providers have to allow you to transfer ISAs out, some won’t allow transfers in from all or certain types of ISAs.
+While all providers must allow transfers out, some don’t accept transfers in from all or certain types of ISAs.

-Once you’ve found out whether your new ISA accepts transfers in, it’s time to work out whether your current provider charges a fee for transferring out funds.
-Fixed rate ISAs, for example, will sometimes impose a loss of interest penalty on transfers out.
+After finding out whether your new ISA accepts transfers in, it’s time to work out whether your current provider charges a fee for transferring out funds.
+Fixed rate ISAs, for example, sometimes impose a loss of interest penalty on transfers out.

-Similarly, you’ll incur a 25% charge for transferring out a Lifetime ISA to a different type of ISA before the age of 60.
+Similarly, you’ll incur a 25% charge for transferring a Lifetime ISA to a different type of ISA before turning 60.

-When you’re confident transferring your ISA is the right decision for you, you’ll need to contact your new provider and request an ISA transfer form.
-This form will require you to provide some personal details, the name and account details of your existing provider as well as the amount you wish to transfer.
+When you’re confident you want to transfer your ISA, you’ll need to contact your new provider and fill out an ISA transfer form.
+This requires you to provide some personal information, the name and account details of your existing provider, as well as the amount you wish to transfer.

-If you’re looking to move funds held in a stocks and shares ISA, you’ll also need to decide which transfer method to use based on your circumstances; either an ‘in-specie’ or cash transfer.
+If you’re looking to move funds held in a Stocks and Shares ISA, you’ll also need to decide which transfer method to use; either an ‘in-specie’ or cash transfer.

-• In-specie transfers: Are when you transfer your investments to a new provider.
-However, this typically only applies if your new provider offers the same investments.
-This can take up to six weeks to complete, but means your money remains invested throughout the process.
+• In-specie transfers: Are when you transfer your investments to a new provider and are typically only an option if your new provider offers the same investments.
+An in-specie transfer can take up to six weeks to complete, but means your money remains invested throughout the process.

 • Cash transfers: This is when you sell your investments, with the proceeds passed on to a new provider.